 Cut a slit in the foam wreath using a serrated knife.

-Use a little hot glue to hold the tights in place.
+Then use a small amount of hot glue to secure the tights together and to hold them in place.

 Now it’s time to make the banner.
 I used paper with different designs and varying degrees of orange and white.
 Cut rectangles 2″ wide x 3″ long.
 Make a mark in the center of one of the 2″ sides, cut from the center to the outside of the other side of the paper to form a triangle.
 I used a paper cutter to make it easier.

 Spell out any word you would like on the flags to make the banner.
-I used some left over glitter scrapbook letters.
+I used some left over glitter scrapbook letters to make the word I chose.

-String the bakers twine across the wreath form and tie.
+String the bakers twine across the wreath form and tie in place.
 Secure the banner pieces to the twine using mini clothespins.
 These were already painted black but you could also paint your own.

 You can even mix and match letters if you don’t have enough letters of the same style.